Kyle-CyberUK/cybersecurity-notes/Fundamentals/data-representation.md

 # Data Representation

 ## Overview
-- Computers represent numbers, colours, and other data using bits,
+- Computers represent numbers, colours, and other data using bits.

 ## Representing Colours
 - Computers use Red, Green, and Blue to create colours.